nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 #### Pitfall #1

 The logarithm of a rotation matrix will return a 3D rotation angle in -$\pi$ ... +$\pi$.
-More technically, there are an infinite number of logarithms of a matrix: one corresponding to the rotation angle in -$\pi$ ... +$\pi$, another one 2$\pi$ more than that, another one 2$\pi$ more than that one... and so on (in both positive and negative directions).
+More technically, there are an infinite number of logarithms for a matrix, each corresponding to a rotation angle that is  2$\pi$ greater than the previous one.
 Generally matrix logarithm code will return the principal logarithm, which is the logarithm in -$\pi$ ... +$\pi$.
-This can easily cause a discontinuity when interpolating transforms with rotations in them, such rotations from human joints (you can move your head from looking over your left shoulder to over your right shoulder and rotate a little more than 180 degrees).
+This can lead to discontinuities when interpolating transforms with rotations in them, such rotations from human joints (you can move your head from looking over your left shoulder to over your right shoulder and rotate a little more than 180 degrees).

-The logarithm of a quaternion with return a 3D rotation angle in the larger range of -2$\pi$ ... +2$\pi$.
-This is one of the properties of quaternions that makes them nice to work with.
-Although there's still a discontinuity when interpolating transforms using quaternions, you have a larger range to work with.
-Rotations from human joints stay within the rotation that can be specified with two quaternions (you can't move your head past 360 degrees, although reading papers about Lie theory sometimes feels that way).
+On the other hand, the logarithm of a quaternion returns a 3D rotation angle in the larger range of -2$\pi$ ... +2$\pi$, which makes quaternions nicer to work with.

 #### Pitfall #2